-The top sub-dial shows sunrise yellow hand, sunset orange hand, moonrise light grey hand and moonset dark grey hand as well as the current 24-hour time.
-The moon hands can be turned turned on and off in Settings.
+The top sub-dial can show a yellow sunrise hand, an orange sunset hand, a light grey moonrise hand, and a dark grey moonset hand as well as a white current 24-hour time hand and a shorter green UTC (GMT) hand.
+The moon hands and the UTC hand can be turned turned on and off in Settings.

 The moon is shown in its current phase.
 An arc around the moon indicates its current age and can be turned off in Settings.
-Note that the moon phase and age are only updated in roughly three-day increments unless you are using a supported app that provides extended weather information.
+Note that the moon phase and age are only updated in roughly three-day increments unless you are using a supported app that provides extended weather information (such as WW Dark Sky).

 A digital time display next to the top sub-dial can be turned on and off in Settings.
 The digital time will also appear whenever the hands are not showing the time.